 Don’t Forget About Discounts

 If you’re a AAA member, there’s a good chance you can get a discount on gas when you travel by RV.
 The same goes for other membership organizations like Sam’s Club or Costco.
-Be sure to ask about gas discounts when signing up for memberships or renewing your existing ones.
+Be sure to ask about gas discounts when signing up for memberships and review your membership benefits periodically.

 Use the Correct Type of Fuel